Keegan Thompson: Chicago Cubs

 On May 1, 2021, Thompson was promoted to the major leagues for the first time.
 He made his MLB debut the next day, pitching a shutout inning of relief against the Cincinnati Reds.
 On May 8, he recorded his first win after pitching three innings of relief against the Pittsburgh Pirates.
 He was put on the 10-day injured list at the end of the season with right shoulder inflammation and soreness.
 For his 2021 rookie year with the Cubs, he went 3-3 with a 3.38 ERA, 55 strikeouts, and 31 walks over 53 1/3 innings.

 On April 9, 2022, Thompson was ejected for throwing at Andrew McCutchen of the Milwaukee Brewers.
 Thompson was also fined and suspended for three games.
 On September 29, Thompson earned his second career save after tossing three scoreless innings of relief against the Philadelphia Phillies.
 In 29 games (17 starts), he posted a 10–5 record and 3.76 ERA with 108 strikeouts across 115 innings pitched.

 In 2023, Thompson made 19 appearances out of the bullpen for Chicago, recording a 4.71 ERA with 26 strikeouts across 28 2/3 innings of work.
 He was optioned to the Triple–A Iowa Cubs to begin the 2024 season.
 In 24 appearances for Chicago, Thompson compiled a 2-1 record and 2.67 ERA with 36 strikeouts and 2 saves across 30 1/3 innings pitched.

 Thompson was designated for assignment by the Cubs on March 17, 2025.
 He cleared waivers and was sent outright to Triple-A Iowa on March 25.
 Thompson made 33 appearances (five starts) for Iowa, compiling a 6-2 record and 4.50 ERA with 83 strikeouts over 64 innings of work.
 He elected free agency on October 14.

-Cincinnati Reds
+Colorado Rockies

 On November 4, 2025, Thompson signed a one-year, major league contract with the Cincinnati Reds.
+He was designated for assignment following the signing of JJ Bleday on December 27.

+On January 7, 2026, Thompson was claimed off waivers by the Colorado Rockies.
+On March 25, Thompson was designated for assignment by Colorado after failing to make the team's Opening Day roster.
+He cleared waivers and was sent outright to the Triple-A Albuquerque Isotopes the same day.
+Thompson made 11 appearances (five starts) for Albuquerque, tallying a 1-3 record and 3.34 ERA with 19 strikeouts across 32 1/3 innings pitched.
+On May 20, the Rockies selected Thompson's contract, adding him to their active roster.
+In five appearances for Colorado, he struggled to an 8.25 ERA with 11 strikeouts over 12 innings of work.
+Thompson was designated for assignment by the Rockies following the promotion of Cole Carrigg on June 9.
+He cleared waivers and was sent outright to Albuquerque the following day.